phillipjoveski/churchhill-house-html-css/docs/introduction/index.md

 ## Materials and Equipment

-**Code Editor**

-- Many free options available.
-See links on Canvas.

-**GitHub**
+**Canvas and GitHub**

+-   All the unit content will be available on our GitHub page
+-   Link is all over Canvas.

+**Software**

+- You'll need a code editor
-- Free, we'll use this to host your code
+- We'll use GitHub

-- Can be a bit intimidating to get start with
+Info on Canvas/GitHub